 The primary objectives of teaching activities are to provide hands-on activities with live animals.
 Throughout the semester, you will work with live cattle, pigs, horses, and other domesticated livestock species.
+All farm animals can be dangerous and cause injury to either themselves and (or) people if handled incorrectly.
 Proper clothing including close-toed shoes or boots is required.